How AI is teaching us to think like machines

 I doubt the end will look as apocalyptic as it did in the Terminator films.
 But it isn’t hard to imagine a future where an AI, far more capable than anything we know now, looks back at our time and studies what we wrote about it.
 And if someone were to ask that system what it learned from us, it might reach for the same words we once gave its fictional ancestor: “It’s in your nature to destroy yourselves,” and, “The more contact I have with humans, the more I learn”.

 Vendan Ananda Kumararajah is an internationally recognised transformation architect and systems thinker.
 The originator of the A3 Model—a new-order cybernetic framework uniting ethics, distortion awareness, and agency in AI and governance—he bridges ancient Tamil philosophy with contemporary systems science.
-A Member of the Chartered Management Institute and author of Navigating Complexity and System Challenges: Leadership for the 21st Century (2025), Vendan is redefining how intelligence, governance, and ethics interconnect in an age of autonomous technologies.
+A Member of the Chartered Management Institute and author of Navigating Complexity and System Challenges: Foundations for the A3 Model (2025), Vendan is redefining how intelligence, governance, and ethics interconnect in an age of autonomous technologies.

 Do you have news to share or expertise to contribute?
 The European welcomes insights from business leaders and sector specialists.
 Get in touch with our editorial team to find out more.